 - ACADEMIC CREDITS: Students who receive pre-approval from their home institution can transfer the credits they earn to their home institution.

-- OFFICIAL TRANSCRIPT: Final transcript is issued by IAU College.
+- OFFICIAL TRANSCRIPT: Final transcript is issued by IAU.
 Upon completion of the program, ASA will provide one free shipment of your final transcript to your U.S. institution.
 If your home institution requires an official transcript from an accredited U.S. institution, you may receive one from Truman State University for an additional fee of $500.
 If you need a TSU transcript, please be sure to notify us at least 3 months prior to departure.

-- TEXTBOOKS/MATERIALS are provided on loan and must be returned to IAU College at the end of the term.
+- TEXTBOOKS are provided on loan and must be returned to IAU at the end of the term.
 For students enrolled in the Marchutz School of Fine Arts program, art supplies/materials are provided (included) for the mandatory Marchutz core art courses.